limarizon/CatCaster/README.md

 ### About

 This project was created in a group of six CS students at KU Leuven dept of CS.
 This project was our first introduction to computer vision and server/client communications hands on.
-The project served as our Bachelor's 'thesis' to round off our bachelor study for the course: 'Project and development' at the faculty of computer sciences.
+The project served as our Bachelor's 'thesis' to round off our bachelor study for the course: 'Project and development' at the faculty of computer sciences (https://onderwijsaanbod.kuleuven.be//2019/syllabi/n/H01Q3CN.htm#activetab=doelstellingen_idp3126432) .

 ### Papers